 Traditionally, the topics of the Bolyai Gaus Lobachevsky conference series covers the following three main areas:

-- Matematics: Non-Euclidean geometry and topics related to the heritage of Bolyai, Gauss and Lobachevsky
+- Matematics: Non-Euclidean geometry and other topics related to Bolyai, Gauss and Lobachevsky (BGL)

-- Physics: Applications of non-Euclidean geometry and the heritage of BGL
+- Physics: Modern physics and the heritage of BGL

 In 2017, we invite submissions of talks within the above main areas in general, and related to the following topics in particular: